Steeple

 Campbellsville Industries' is actively involved in helping to restore and preserve America's architectural heritage, by replicating historic cupolas and clock towers that have been removed from our courthouses through time and neglect, or those that have fallen into a state of disrepair.
 You may view some of these historic projects such as the clock tower restoration on the Bell County Courthouse in Belton, TX., the Montgomery County Courthouse in Clarksville, TN, the Nassau County Courthouse in Fernandina Beach, FL, or the Milam County Courthouse in Cameron, TX.

-Campbellsville Industries celebrated 50 years of service to the church and construction industry in 2005, and has currently 55 consecutive years in business.
-Campbellsville Industries pioneered the prefabricated church Steeplesteeple and cupola and thus rightly earned the nickname "The Steeple People"® from architects across the country.
-We have over 17,000 installations scattered throughout the 50 United States, Canada, Mexico, and at least six foreign countries.
+Campbellsville Industries celebrated 57 years of continuous service to the church and construction industry in 2012.
+Campbellsville Industries pioneered the prefabricated church steeple and cupola and thus rightly earned the nickname "The Steeple People"?/font> from architects across the country.
+We have over 18,000 installations scattered throughout the 50 United States, Canada, Mexico, and at least six foreign countries.
 Our trained installation crews log over 500,000 road miles annually.

 Campbellsville Industries was established in 1955 by local Campbellsville College (now Campbellsville University) president Dr. John M. Carter, as a practical means of obtaining funds for hard-pressed students.
 From 1955 to 1965, 412 students worked their way through college while at Campbellsville Industries to help pay their college tuition.